London

 - Indian temples (especially worth seeing if you’ve not yet been to India): BAPS Shri Swaminarayan Mandir London (marble and wood) and Shri Sanatan Hindu Mandir (limestone) in Wembley; London Sri Mahalakshmi Temple (South Indian) in East Ham.

-- Take a ferry (not free) to Woolwich to pass through the Thames Barrier (51.496888, 0.037287).
+- Take a ferry (not free) to/from Woolwich Royal Arsenal ferry terminal to pass through the Thames Barrier (51.496888, 0.037287).
+On the way you’ll see Tate and Lyle sugar factory, The O2 arena, etc. Around Woolwich, ViB Bar Bao Bun Bar has great food.

 Street art: